ucphhpc/migrid-user-docs/docs/sections/getting-started/signup/index.rst

 - Organisation: *The name of your workplace/company*

-- Country: *Select your country in the dropdown menu*
+- Country: *Select your country in the drop-down menu*

 - Password: *Create a sufficiently difficult password for your access.
 It must consist of at least eight characters and must contain a combination of lowercase and uppercase letters, digits and special characters (at least three of the four types mentioned).
 In “Verify password”, you repeat the password*